-- You will have to work with people you hate Just like in real life! - You may email me and request one person with whom you do not want to work
+- You will have to work with people you hate

+Just like in real life!

+- You may email me and request one person with whom you do not want to work

 - Exclusion requests must be in by Friday

-Otherwise, teams will be allocated by magic Teams will be assigned in week 2
+- Otherwise, teams will be allocated by magic

+- Teams will be assigned in week 2

-If you don't hate them now, you will by the time you're done
+^{}If you don't hate them now, you will by the time you're done

-- More students this year (more new friends!)
+- Far more students this year (new friends!)

-- Space not so terrible yet ...
+- The lab space is really going to suck ...
 I think

 - Consequence: be neighbourly

-- Lockers for project work under desks
+- New (smaller) lockers for project work

-- Share space and resources
+- Shared space and resources

 - Get started early; consider how you can work most effectively in the final two crunch weeks